ciwen3/PNPT/Windows/Powershell/Obfuscate.md

 ```

 # Splitting
-Adding white space that is removed when the code it ran.
+Adding white space (concatenation) that is removed when the code it ran.
 This won't affect its ability to run but will make it harder to read or pattern match.
 ```
 ''+''
 ```